MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 You could also get an overview of all current items over `/aptweaks items`.

+### ✨Experience Orbs clustering

+Experience Orbs could cause a lag from bigger monster farms or if they are not picked up.
+The mod automatically cluster experience orbs in a specific range and combine the experience values.
+This optimization happens on the server side without introducing any new custom items.

 ### 🔀randomTickSpeed and maxEntityCramming Optimization

 Automatically adjust the randomTickSpeed and maxEntityCramming based on the current server load.